Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

 - Provide information about Tommy's progress as a student.
-- Provide information about projects
+- Provide information about the projects.
-- Provide a navbar to navigate the site
+- Provide a navbar to navigate the site.
 - Provide visually appealing content with a focus on beautiful images.
-- Provide a contact form in case someone wants to recommend collaboration
+- Provide a contact form in case someone want to recommend collaboration with or hiring the site owner.

 <br/>